Andreas030682/GitHub/Troubleshooting.md

 ## Manual movement works, but I can't playback scripts
 Make sure the script loaded successfully by enabling "Show Heatmap" in the [[settings panel|Settings]].
 If the progressbar at the bottom stays black, the script was not loaded correctly.

+## It works for a while and suddenly stops
+Make sure your BLE dongle is not overheating and plugged into the correct type of port (e.g. if it's USB 2.0 don't use a 3.0 even though common sense says it should work).